 The African-American Kitchen: Food for Body and Soul, by George Erdosh (1999).
 For kids - the foods Africans brought with them to North America, and how popular those foods are in North America today, with good pictures and recipes.

 The History Of Food (Major Inventions Through History), by Judith Jango-Cohen (2005).
-Written for middle schoolers.
+Written for teens.
 From canning to freezing and genetically modified food, a careful account that shows the problems of rotting food, but also acknowledges the problems brought by new technology.

 What's Cooking: The History of American Food, by Sylvia Whitman (1996).
-Written for middle schoolers.
+Written for teens.
 Leaves out America before the Europeans arrived, and the tone is patronizing, but there's some good information here, too.